MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/background-syncs.md

 ---
 # Synchronize and update a PWA in the background

-Using a service worker, Progressive Web Apps (PWAs) can do work in the background when users aren't even using the app.
-This used to be reserved to native apps, but is now also available to PWAs, which makes better offline experiences possible.
+Using a service worker, a Progressive Web App (PWA) can do work in the background, even when the user isn't using the app.
+Service workers used to be reserved for native apps, but they are now also available to PWAs, providing a better offline experience.

 Consider the following use cases:
 *  An email app that lets users compose messages and send them at any time, even when offline.
-*   A news app that fetches new articles every day for users to read next time they open the app.
+*  A news app that fetches new articles every day, for the user to read later when they open the app.
 *  A music app that lets users download songs for listening offline.

-All three use cases are possible with PWAs by using the Background Sync, Periodic Background Sync, and Background Fetch APIs.
+All three of these use cases are possible with PWAs, by using the following APIs:
+*  Background Sync API
+*  Periodic Background Sync API
+*  Background Fetch API

 Although these APIs have similar names, they are different in nature.

 <!-- ====================================================================== -->
-## Synchronize data with the server with the Background Sync API
+## Use the Background Sync API to synchronize data with the server

 Use the Background Sync API to allow users to continue using the app and perform actions even when they are offline.